ACPartners/TimeRegistrationDemo/BussinessCase.md

 ##### Authentication
 To investigate:
-- How to make the distinction between employer and employee and admin?
+- How to make the distinction between manager and employee and admin?
 Possible user table in database with predefined users and assigned role
 - Secure api calls
 - Change api behaviour based on authentication